cse110-fa22-group34/cse110-fa22-group34/admin/meetings/102022-brainstorm.md

 for travels - pictures on places you have been a way to share pictures from travels ucsd -> specific one
 - **budget checker - monthly budget and keep updates tracker (CURRENT CHOSEN TOPIC)**
-- budget breakdown
+- buzzfeed - quiz type app?
-push - pie chart
+- keeping track of all subscriptions so you can cancel
-buzzfeed - quiz type app?
+- pet finder
-- keeping track of all subscriptions so you can cancel pet idea? -> keep tracking of them pet lost finder like so side geocaching
+- geocaching
 - quizlet but for free
 - graph visualizer
-- carpool app to go somewhere
+- carpool app to go somewhere --> verifies email (ends in @ucsd.edu) for safety, split costs - can calculate costs based on miles for the driver
-verifies email (ends in @ucsd.edu) for safety split costs - can calculate costs based on miles for the driver scheduler app that takes pdfs & converts it use webreg
+- scheduler app that takes pdfs & converts it; use webreg
 - selling exchanging idea
 ## Mind Map
 [PDF Page 3](../../specs/brainstorm/Miro_Brainstorm.pdf)